Special Considerations of Cardio-Oncology Patients in the Cardiac Catheterization Laboratory

 - Lee YC, Chuang JP, Hsieh PC, Chiou MJ, Li CY.
 A higher incidence rate of acute coronary syndrome following radiation therapy in patients with breast cancer and a history of coronary artery diseases.
 Breast Cancer Res Treat 2015;152:429-35.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardio-Oncology, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Anticoagulation Management and ACS, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardio-Oncology, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Prevention, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension

 Keywords: Acute Coronary Syndrome, Adenosine, Aged, Aneurysm, False, Angina Pectoris, Angioplasty, Balloon, Coronary, Angiotensins, Aortic Valve, Aortic Valve Stenosis, Arrhythmias, Cardiac, Arteriovenous Fistula, Aspirin, Blood Platelets, Breast Neoplasms, Cardiac Catheterization, Cardiomyopathies, Cardiotoxicity, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Dexrazoxane, Drug-Eluting Stents, Echocardiography, Electrocardiography, Exercise Test, Heart Failure, Hematology, Hematoma, Hematopoietic System, Hemodynamics, Heparin, Hepatomegaly, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Leukemia, Myelogenous, Chronic, BCR-ABL Positive, Leukocytosis, Lipids, Myocardial Infarction, Pericardiocentesis, Platelet Count, Platelet Transfusion, Positron-Emission Tomography, Purpura, Thrombotic Thrombocytopenic, Radial Artery, Registries, Regression Analysis, Survival Rate, Takotsubo Cardiomyopathy, Thrombosis, Ticlopidine, Tomography, Optical Coherence